-As part of the educational project, students can carry out tutoring activities for B.S./M.S. degree students and, for a maximum of forty hours per academic year, teaching assistance.
+As part of the educational project, students can carry out tutoring/ teaching support activities for B.S./M.S. degree students, for a maximum of sixty hours per academic year, and, for a maximum of forty hours per academic year, teaching assistance activities (didattica integrativa).